Table of Contents

 To sum it all up, I’ve discovered these custom hides to be much easier to clean than cork bark – and hence rather more hygienic.

-Cereal Boxes
+- Cereal Boxes

 Cereal boxes are another simple idea as a hide for your ball python.
-These are of course easily replaced and are free, though they quickly become soiled in the cage.
+These are, of course, easily replaced and are free, though they quickly become soiled in the cage.

 Ball Python Temperature

 To make your ball python enclosure comfortable, artificial heating is needed.
-Keep in mind that enclosures need adequate thermal gradient which your ball python can use, with a cool slot on one end of the enclosure and a hotspot on the other.
+Keep in mind that enclosures need an adequate thermal gradient which your ball python can use, with a cool slot on one end of the enclosure and a hotspot on the other.

 Provide your ball python with an ambient temperature of 78 – 80 degrees and a basking spot temperature of 88 – 96 degrees.